Ulauncher/Ulauncher/docs/extensions/tutorial.rst

 ``description``
   Optional description

+``icon``
+  Optional per-keyword icon path.
+If not specificed it will use the extension icon

 ``options``
   Required for type "select".
 Must be a list of strings or objects like: ``{"value": "...", "text": "..."}``